Brendan Donovan Player Props: Cardinals vs. Nationals

 Brendan Donovan At The Plate

-- Donovan has seven doubles, seven home runs and 26 walks while batting .267.
+- Donovan is hitting .274 with seven doubles, seven home runs and 26 walks.

-- He ranks 59th in batting average, 32nd in on base percentage, and 118th in slugging among qualifying batters in MLB action.
+- He ranks 48th in batting average, 26th in on base percentage, and 111th in slugging among qualified batters in baseball.

-- Donovan will look to extend his eight-game hitting streak.
-He's batting .348 with one homer in his last outings.
+- Donovan enters this game on a nine-game hitting streak.
+In his last outings, he's hitting .435 with one homer.

+- Donovan has reached base via a hit in 40 games this season (of 67 played), and had multiple hits in 18 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.